albsd/trustchain-superapp/README.md

 There are 3 actors in the system: the Bank, the TTP (trusted third-party) and Users.
 As with other P2P payment systems, the problem of double spending is hard to solve, especially in a system that is based on cryptographic schemes.
 That is why Users of this system are required to make an account using their [EUDI](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui) backed identity.
 This is privately stored by the TTP and revealed to the Bank only in case the User double spends a token.

 #### Demo
 The Users are free to transfer tokens between each other.
+The tokens can have different values: 1, 5, 25 and 100 Eur.
 We will show a demo of our app that showcases legal and illegal behaviour from Users and how our system deals with it.
 ![Demo](offlineeuro/images/demo2.gif)

 #### EUDI wallet
 To be able to make a User, you also need the EUDI wallet installed on your emulator or phone.
 After install, the wallet will prompt you to create a PID document.
-You should create a "nodeEu" type document with whatever data you like.
-After that, also create a PID test document and choose the same options.
+You should create a "nodeEu" type document and fill in the mandatory fields.
+After that, also create a PID test document with the same options as the previous one.
 This document will be verified by the Offlineeuro app.
 The apks for the Eudi wallet and Offlineeuro apps, that have been used in the demo, are listed in this [github issue](https://github.com/Tribler/tribler/issues/8562).